sateffen/nodgine/docs/details/servelet.md

 There is one thing of the old nodgine, that I realy liked a lot, so I've decided to take it over.

-A servelet is basicly an object that acts as controller with a method for each request method.
-Each method works as an independed controller function.
+A servelet is basically an object that acts as controller with a method for each request method.
+Each method works as an independent controller function.
 So a servelet looks like this:

     {